Fierelier/busybox-w9x/README.md

 - **`libbb/appletlib.c`** — applet hardlink install falls back to `copy_file()` on `ENOENT`/no-hardlink filesystems (FAT/FAT32).
 - **`miscutils/drop.c`**, **`miscutils/inotifyd.c`** — lazyload SAFER-token and `ReadDirectoryChangesW` APIs (both NT-only), die cleanly with "not supported" instead of crashing on missing imports.
 - **`build.sh`, `clean.sh`, `vars.sh`, `configs/win9x_defconfig`** — new flat non-kconfig build path and matching defconfig for this target.

+Note that the rest of this README contains information concerning the original busybox-w32. **Do not bother the author of the original project with any issues stemming from this fork.**

+---

 ### Status